-Are you planning on going to a summer music festival in Europe this year?
-If so, you’ll be one of the lucky ones to enjoy performances from many of the biggest names in the music industry.
-But with the unofficial first weekend of summer fast approaching do you still need to buy tickets?
+Are you planning to attend a summer music festival in Europe this year?
+If so, you’ll be lucky to enjoy performances from many of the biggest names in the music industry.
+But do you still need to buy tickets for the fast-approaching unofficial first summer weekend?
 Do you know what artists will be at which music fest?
 Likewise, will you be camping or desire more comfortable overnight accommodations?
-To get you on the right track, here are just a few basic facts about the best music festivals going on in Europe this summer.
+Here are just a few basic facts about the best music festivals in Europe this summer to get you on the right track.

 Creamfields